zhinst/zhinst-labber/docs/source/features/modules.rst

 functionality provided by laboratory oscilloscopes.

 The Labber driver defines 16 signal channels.
-Each channel can be set to a specific signal.
-Please see the
+Each channel can be set to a specific signal that should be acquired.
+Please refer to the `user manual <http://docs.pages.zhinst.com/manuals/labone_programming_manual/data_acquisition_module.html#pm.core.modules.daq.signalsubscription/>`_ to see how the signals are constructed.
-`user manual <http://docs.pages.zhinst.com/manuals/labone_programming_manual/data_acquisition_module.html#pm.core.modules.daq.signalsubscription/>`_
-to see how the signals are constructed.
 Alternatively one can use the LabOne UI to see the available signals and use the API Log feature to see what the corresponding node/signal looks like.
-An example of a valid signal is ``dev1234/demods/0/sample.x`` and is equal to ``demods/0/sample.x``.
+An example of a valid signal is ``dev1234/demods/0/sample.x`` and is equal to ``demods/0/sample.x`` (meaning teh device id id not mandatory).

-Once all signals have been specified, the module is enable and has been triggered the result quantities contain the latest data.
+Once the signals have been specified (unused signals can be left empty), the module is enable and has been triggered the result quantities contain the latest data.

 .. note::

     Even though the DAQ module has a history feature the result quantities only contain the latest traces.
-It is however possible to save the results, including older traces, using the save feature in the history tab.
+It is however possible to save the results, including older traces, using the save feature in the history section.

 .. note::